vojtapolasek/vojtux/Readme.md

 Following additional changes are applied:

-- Grub is configured so that it can boot on both BIOS and UEFI, even with SEcure boot enabled
+- Grub is configured so that it can boot on both BIOS and UEFI, even with Secure boot enabled

 - added RPM Fusion free and nonfree package repositories